 The Lancet Reports on Country Workhouse Infirmaries, Farnham.

 In 1867, The Lancet — as part of a campaign to improve the conditions in workhouse infirmaries — conducted published a series of reports detailing the results of its visits to a number of provincial workhouses.
 Below are extracts from the report on the Farnham workhouse, published on 19th October, 1867.
-(The despotic former workhouse master referred to in the text was James Sargeant, the great-great-grandfather of present-day Labour Party leader Jeremy Corbyn.)
+(The despotic former workhouse master referred to in the text was James Sargent, the great-great-grandfather of former Labour Party leader Jeremy Corbyn.)

 FARNHAM (NEAR ALDERSHOT.)